Porsche Club of America (PCA) - Potomac Region

 The purpose of the technical inspection program is to promote the use of mechanically safe cars on the track.
 There are two parts to the technical inspections that you have to attend for each and every track event.

-The first part is a full inspection with your car on a lift no more than 30 days prior to the event.
-The club conducts these events at shops in the DC area that service Porsches--see the DE schedule.
+The first part is a full inspection with your car on a shop lift no more than 30 days prior to the event.
+The club conducts these events at shops in the DC area that service Porsches (see the DE schedule), usually from 9:00 AM to 12:00 pm on a weekend day.
 At this inspection, fellow Porsche enthusiasts will put your car on a lift and inspect critical components--wheels, tires, brakes, exhaust, hoses, CV joints, sway bar mounts, lights, wipers, gas pedal sticking, etc. If they find a problem, you'll have some time to get it corrected before the event.
 The inspector will fill out Section A of the tech inspection form.
-If you can't attend the free club event, you can take the form to your dealer or your independent service shop and they will perform the inspection, often at no cost.
+If you can't attend the free club event, you can take the form to your dealer or your independent service shop and they will perform the inspection, sometimes at no cost.

 Track inspection is mandatory each day.
-Download the Potomac DE Tech form here.
+From the PCA Potomac website, you can download the Potomac DE Tech Inspection form.

-Yes - but safety is our first concern.
+It is possible to drive a convertible if certain criteria are met.
+Safety is the Club’s first concern.
 The following rules apply to driving a Cabriolet (cab) or a Boxster on track:

 1) At all tracks EXCEPT VIR, the 996/997 pop-up roll bar and the Boxster integral roll hoops are considered acceptable, subject to the 2-inch rule (see below).
 An extender manufactured by Brey-Krause is available for the Boxster if additional bar height is required.